 Addiction is devastating.
 This is especially true when it hits close to home.
 Many individuals have inadvertently found themselves suffering from opioid use disorder due to prescription opioids.
 These medications are effective but potent.
 Because opioids produce a sense of well-being, making you feel good and pain-free when the effects wear off the urge to get it back may be too strong to resist.
 As a result, it is easy for patients to take more than what their doctor prescribed.
 Thus, some become dependent.
 But support is available at Sunlight Medical Services’ opioid addiction treatment program.
-We’ll provide you with the tools and resources needed for recovery.
+At our Opioid Addiction Treatment Center Near Glendale, AZ, we’ll provide you with the tools and resources needed for recovery.

 What Are Opioids?